 The word “triskelion” is derived from the Greek word “triskeles” which means three legs.
 The symbol may be interpreted as three bent human legs or three running wheels.

-The triskelion/triskele is another strength symbol in Celtic culture.
+The triskelion/triskele is another strength and perseverance symbol in Celtic culture.
 It also represents the strong will and fortitude required to move forward in the face of adversities.

 In addition, the symbol represents the three realms: the physical, spiritual, and celestial.

 Other concepts represented by the triskelion/triskele are creation, protection, destruction, and life, death, and rebirth.